-- 6. The appeal site is a rectangular piece of land to the rear of No 31 Deacons Field.
+- 6. The appeal site is a rectangular piece of land to the rear of No 35 Deacons Field.
 The land forms part of a wider strip which extends either side of the site.
-The appellant intends to use the land as an allotment and has submitted a plan showing a strawberry patch, fruit trees and bushes, planting to attract pollinating insects and two vegetable patches.
-A central area would be sown with rye grass.
-A table showing estimated output from the land in 2021 has been provided.
-The land would be separated from the garden area at the rear of the house by a post and rail fence with a slip rail for access.
-The other boundaries would be delineated by post and rail fencing. - 7.
+The appellant intends to use the land as an allotment and has submitted a plan showing a chicken run, beds for fruit trees, wildflowers and vegetables and an area of permanent rye grass, along with an estimate of productivity for 2021.
+There is also a corner for composting and wildlife refuges.
+The boundary to the south-west is a post and rail fence with a native hedge.
+The opposite boundary is formed of a panel fence.
+The land is separated from the garden area at the rear of the house by a post and rail fence with a slip rail for access. - 7.
 The appellant has also provided an informal written agreement between the occupants of Nos 25, 31 and 35 to use the land as allotments for the private and non-commercial cultivation of vegetables, fruit, flowers, eggs or other domestically used crops. - 8.
 As explained above, the main issue is whether the proposed allotment would be an agricultural use and thus lawful.
 'Agriculture' is defined in Section 336 as including but not necessarily being limited to a list of activities horticulture, fruit growing, seed growing, dairy farming, the breeding and keeping of livestock (including any creature kept for the production of food, wool, skins or fur, or for the purpose of its use in the farming of land), the use of land as grazing land, meadow land, osier land, market gardens and nursery grounds, and the use of land for woodlands where that use is ancillary to the farming of land for other agricultural purposes, and "agricultural" shall be construed accordingly. - 9.
 The appellant draws my attention to the judgement in Crowborough1.
 The case concerned the proposed use of agricultural land for allotments.
 The Secretary of State took the view that "allotments" were not "agriculture", as defined in Section 290 of 1971 Act due to the sub-division of the land and the increase in the number of people working it.
 The Court held that it was correct to look at s290, but it was necessary to consider if allotments could be included in any of the activities set out in that definition.
 In the Court's view, what is done on allotments could be said to be "horticulture", "fruit growing", perhaps even "seed growing".
 It was held that allotments fell within the definition of agriculture in Section 290(1) of the 1971 Act. - 10.
 The case is not recent but there is no reason for me to dismiss the judgment for that reason alone.
 The definition of agriculture is unchanged and the facts of the case are very similar to those before me.
 I must consider whether the proposed use could properly be said to be included in any of the things that are set out in the definition of "agriculture" or in any other way could be said to be "agriculture".